STAINTON

 Beyond the gate, a further short

-beside Stainton Beck, seen here hurrying over a tree that has
+We had Stainton Beck for company all along, seen here hurrying over a tree that has

 grown out over the water.